supabase/pg_graphql/docs/installation.md

 Hosted database vendors do not provide the level of server access required to install `pg_graphql` at this time.

-Given that third-party hosted databases are increasingly common, we are exploring replacing `pg_graphql`'s C dependencies with a SQL implementation so it can be installed as a single-file SQL script.
+Given that third-party hosted databases are increasingly common, we are exploring including SQL implementations of `pg_graphql`'s C components so it can be installed as a single-file SQL script.

 Stay tuned